mikesir87/blog.mikesir87.io/_posts/2017-05-24-using-docker-secrets-during-development.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/iHQCVFMBdCA" frameborder="0" allowfullscreen></iframe>
 </div>

 Now that you've watched that, you know how great secrets are and why you should be using them!
 They're awesome!
 But... **how do we get used to using them during development**?
-Here are three ways (according to me anyways) on how to use secrets during development:
+Here are four ways (according to me anyways) on how to use secrets during development:

 1. Run a Swarm
 2. Use secrets in Docker Compose